earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Frascina, Francis, ed. *Pollock and After: The Critical Debate, Second Edition*.
 London: Routledge, 2000.

-* Gordon, David B. _Self-Overcoming as the Overcoming of Modernity: Watsuji Tetsurō’s “A Study of Nietzsche” (1913) and Its Place in the Development of His Thought_.
+* Gordon, David B. “Self-Overcoming as the Overcoming of Modernity: Watsuji Tetsurō’s ‘A Study of Nietzsche’ (1913) and Its Place in the Development of His Thought.”
 Doctoral thesis, University of Hawaii, 1997.

 * Heidegger, Martin.
 “Art and Space.”
 Translated by Charles Seibert. *Man and World* 6.1 (1973): 3--8. `doi:10.1007/BF01252779`.